Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

+**Added:**
+- `bpk-tokens`:
+  - Added new tokens for destructive and featured buttons to allow theming.
+- `bpk-component-theme-toggle`:
+  - Added theming properties to apply theme.
+- `bpk-component-button`:
+  - Added theme attributes for destructive and featured buttons.

+**Changed:**
+- `bpk-tokens`:
+  - Deprecated `BUTTON_FEATURED_BACKGROUND_IMAGE` to allow theming as no longer required.
+- `bpk-mixins`:
+  - Changed destructive and featured button mixins to allow for theming to be applied.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).